 DEFENCES TO SPEEDING

-There are a number of potential defences and loopholes to look at to see whether you can succesfully defend a speeding ticket.
+There are a number of potential defenses and loopholes to look at to see whether you can successfully defend a speeding ticket.
 These are sometimes described in adverts as driving secrets.
 Remember, there is no such thing as a 100% guarantee that you will escape a speeding fine or conviction if you are guilty!

 I was not the driver